Netflix/falcor/model.md

 ```
 There is one important difference between working with a JSON object directly and working with that same JSON object through a Falcor Model: **you can only retrieve value types from a Model.**

-## Retrieving values from a Falcor Model
+## Retrieving Values from a Falcor Model

 The following JSON object contains a list of TODOs.